jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/comparison-to-cpu-like-calls.md

 - parameters of these sub-commands
 - and the assignment of data to the sub-commands’ parameters

 funny enough, that is all a command call consists of.
-Do remember that machine instructions, arithmetic operators, comparative and boolean algebra and execution control statements such as If and For, are all just command calls.
+Do remember that machine instructions, arithmetic operators, comparative and boolean algebra and execution flow statements such as If and For, are all just command calls.

 ### Data